dotnet/roslyn/New-Language-Features-in-C#-6.md

 Initializers for auto-properties
 --------------------------------

-You can now add an initializer to an auto-property, just as you can a field:
+You can now add an initializer to an auto-property, just as you can in a field:

 ``` c#
 public class Customer